jgeraigery/SpotlightHelp/SpotlightEnterprise/display_alarmlog.md

 ![Alarm log]({{ "/imagesClient/tb_alarms_log.png" | prepend: site.baseurl }})

+## Open the Alarm log

+Click **Monitor \| Alarm log** from the Spotlight ribbon to open the Alarm log for all monitored connections.

+{% include tip.html content="The Alarm log can be opened to show a custom view of monitored connections or a view of all connections of a specific type.
+From the left Connections pane, click on a custom view or connection type then click **Alarm log** from the display pane.
+To open the Alarm log for just one connection, right click on the connection in the Connections pane then click **Alarm log** from the display pane." %}

 ## About the alarm log grid

 The alarm log grid is made up of rows and columns where each row represents an alarm and each column information about that alarm.